Augustus: Building projects

-On his deathbed, Augustus boasted "I found a Rome of bricks; I leave to you one of marble."
-Although there is some truth in the literal meaning of this, Cassius Dio asserts that it was a metaphor for the Empire's strength.
-Marble could be found in buildings of Rome before Augustus, but it was not extensively used as a building material until the reign of Augustus.
+Remodeling of Rome

-Although this did not apply to the Subura slums, which were still as rickety and fire-prone as ever, he did leave a mark on the monumental topography of the centre and of the Campus Martius, with the Ara Pacis (Altar of Peace) and monumental sundial, whose central gnomon was an obelisk taken from Egypt.
-The relief sculptures decorating the Ara Pacis visually augmented the written record of Augustus's triumphs in the Res Gestae.
-Its reliefs depicted the imperial pageants of the praetorians, the Vestals, and the citizenry of Rome.
+On his deathbed, Augustus boasted that he converted Rome from a city of bricks into one of marble.
+Marble could be found in Roman buildings before Augustus, but it was not extensively used as a building material until his reign.
+(Note: This transformation of Rome with new marble edifices did not apply to the Subura slums, which were still as rickety and fire-prone as ever.)
+He left a mark on the monumental topography of the city's center, as well as on the Campus Martius with the Ara Pacis (Altar of Peace) and monumental sundial, whose central gnomon was an obelisk taken from Egypt.
+The relief sculptures decorating the Ara Pacis visually augment Augustus's triumphs outlined in the Res Gestae.
+Its reliefs depict praetorians, the Vestals, and the citizenry of Rome.

-He also built the Temple of Caesar, the Temple of Jupiter Tonans, the Temple of Apollo Palatinus and the Baths of Agrippa, and the Forum of Augustus with its Temple of Mars Ultor.
-Other projects were either encouraged by him, such as the Theatre of Balbus, and Agrippa's construction of the Pantheon, or funded by him in the name of others, often relations (e.g. Portico of Octavia, Theatre of Marcellus).
-Even his Mausoleum of Augustus was built before his death to house members of his family.
-To celebrate his victory at the Battle of Actium, the Arch of Augustus was built in 29 BC near the entrance of the Temple of Castor and Pollux, and widened in 19 BC to include a triple-arch design.
+The Corinthian order of architectural style originating from ancient Greece was the dominant architectural style in the age of Augustus.
+Suetonius once commented that Rome was unworthy of its status as an imperial capital, yet Augustus and Agrippa set out to dismantle this sentiment.
+They transformed the appearance of Rome upon the Greek model, incorporating both Classical and Hellenistic elements with many Athenian monuments as direct inspirations.